ChnuckiErdbeer/Texture-Sets-for-Quake-2/README.md

 # Texture-Sets-for-Quake-2
+Anachronox, Daikatana, Gunman Chronicles, Blood.

 I spent some time converting textures from various games to the q2 .wal format so they could be used for mapping and modding.

-Games I chose are Anachronox, Daikatana, Gunman Chronicles and Blood.

 I converted all textures to the quake 2 palette sublty color grading them beforehand to reduce artefacts.
 I used the original textures from the games exept for Blood where I used the Blood HDX high res textures. (https://www.moddb.com/mods/blood-xhd/addons/blood-xhd)